Snapchat’s epic strategy flip-flop

 The CNCF just got 36 companies to agree to a Kubernetes certification standard

 It takes courage to say you were wrong about almost everything.
-But that’s what Snap Inc CEO Evan Spiegel did this week, and that’s what it will take to save Snapchat.
+But that’s what Snap Inc. CEO Evan Spiegel did this week, and that’s what it will take to save Snapchat.

 From algorithmic feeds to partnerships to target markets to recruiting adults, Snap is planning a 180-degree turn across the board.